neohiro/windows/README.md

-# windows
+# Windows
-Windows New Start - Manual Settings
+Windows 10 & 11 New Start - Manual Settings

 Using run dialog and via basic settings you can start improving after a fresh Windows installation: